wooly-booly/Simple-Slim3-Blog/README.md

 http://localhost/admin (username/password)

 Only the Admin panel is now available.
-In Progress...
+Frontend to your liking...